-As the name suggests, spot treatments are products specially formulated to treat blemished areas of your complexion.
-So whether you're suffering from breakouts, scarring, or even damage from sun exposure, these targeted treatments can help get you the even, glowing complexion you're after.
-Find out what to look for and shop our favorite picks when you keep reading.
+As the name suggests, spot treatments are products specially formulated to treat post-blemish marks on your complexion.
+So, whether you're dealing with scarring from breakouts or damage from sun exposure, these targeted treatments can help you get an even, glowing complexion.

-For Dark Spots: Hyperpigmentation can be a result of scarring from breakouts, aging, and sun damage to the skin.
-The marks left behind after a pimple are referred to as postinflammatory hyperpigmentation (PIH) and will fade over time.
-You can use products with alpha hydroxy acids to help shed the discolored skin cells more quickly.
-Dark spots from sun damage and aging are a little trickier to treat, as they do not lighten over time on their own.
-Look for ingredients that combat the overproduction of melanin (the thing that causes the darker pigmentation), like hydroquinone, kojic acid, and vitamin C. Other ingredients like hydroxy acids and retinol can also combat skin discoloration by speeding up your skin's cell turnover rate.
+Hyperpigmentation can be a result of scarring from breakouts, aging, and/or sun damage to the skin.
+The marks left behind after a pimple goes away are referred to as post-inflammatory hyperpigmentation (PIH) and will fade over time.
+You can use products with alpha hydroxy acids to help shed the discolored skin cells quicker.
+However, dark spots from sun damage and aging are a little trickier to treat, as they do not lighten over time on their own.
+Wear SPF daily and look for ingredients that combat the overproduction of melanin (the thing that causes the darker pigmentation), like hydroquinone, kojic acid, and vitamin C, to treat them.
+Other ingredients like hydroxy acids and retinol can also combat skin discoloration by speeding up your skin's cell turnover rate.